physiotherapy and Pilates in Cheltenham

 woman with shoulder pain

-Our shoulders move a lot!
-Resting the shoulder is not the best form of treatment, and usually only provides temporary relief.
-We need to get our shoulders stronger and more controlled if we want to fix shoulder issues for the long term.
-At any given time it is estimated that 20% experience pain related to the shoulder.
+Strong shoulders are key for everyday life and are often not thought about enough.
+Resting the shoulder after an injury is often not the best form of treatment, and usually only provides temporary relief.
+At any given time it is estimated that 20% of us experience pain related to the shoulder.

 man recovering after knee surgery